To contact me quickly, try email

 I have revised and extended my farewell lecture "From killer nurses to quantum entanglement"", and am slowly converting it into a paper on the Ben Geen case with amazing new statistical graphics.
 Latest version: 3 December 2019.
 Skip the few well-labelled pages on quantum entanglement if you are only interested in innocent convicted serial killer nurses.
 See also my new Ben Geen talk.
 Here are links to the expert opinion of Jane Hutton and the expert opinion of Professor David Denison (who sadly died in 2014) at Ben's appeal in 2009 concerning the statistical, or rather scientific issues, around "unexpected clusters of medical cases" and their association with particular health care workers.
 The judge did not allow Jane to summarise het "Opinion" (technical term for an expert's report) in court in person because it was "merely common sense", as was also Denison's Opinion.
 At the judge's summing up, the jurors were also instructed to ignore that evidence.
 No common sense in my court! (shades of Sally Clark: it was "not rocket science").
 English courts are also forbidden to use Bayes' theorem.

 I'm a member of the North Sea Group, a circle of scholars and scientists mainly from countries around the North Sea, interested in legal evidence and legal proof.
 We have a webpage with blog and forum.
 I'm webmaster.
 The group has been meeting at annual workshops already for several years.
 A speciality is to study specific cases in depth using different methodologies from computer science and artificial intelligence, from psychology, philosophy and law, from statistics and probability.
 You can guess what cases I am contributing!

-Lecture course "The Role of Statistical Science in Quantum Information" to be given in Shanghai and Beijing, September/October 2019.
+Lecture course "The Role of Statistical Science in Quantum Information" to be given at Fudan University, Shanghai, and Peking University, Beijing, September/October 2019.